wisnia74/openrct2-typescript-mod-template/README.md

 ## Releasing your mod

 After running `npm run build` locally, `./dist/` directory will be created that will contain `MOD_NAME.js`.
 It's up to you, if you want to edit `.gitignore` to actually include `./dist/` contents and push them to your remote or if you want to manually copy the contents of `./dist/` and publish them somewhere.
-However creating a GitHub release using zipped contents of `./dist/` directory sounds like a cool idea.
+However creating a GitHub release using contents of `./dist/` directory sounds like a cool idea.
 You would have your mod file available for download straight from the repo.

 ## Notes